Meet Astra, ‘Valorant’s’ galaxy brain new agent coming in Act 2

 - Nova pulse: This ability, when activated, charges briefly and then concusses players caught in its radius.

 - Nebula: This is a smoke ability.
-These smokes function similarly to Omen’s — as opposed to, say, Brimstones — as the smokes themselves are hollow on the inside.
+These smokes function similarly to Omen’s — as opposed to, say, Brimstone’s — as the smokes themselves are hollow on the inside.

 - Cosmic Divide: Astra’s ult, like all of her utility, is triggered through the hovering map interface.
 Cosmic divide creates a massive barrier, placed by the player, that dampens audio and blocks bullets.
 The barrier can be walked through.

-Astra goes live on March 2, alongside the new Act 2 battlepass.
+Astra goes live March 2 alongside the new Act 2 battle pass.
 Information about the agent, who was set to be formally announced on Sunday, leaked in advance of the planned release.

-Smoke abilities have become an essential part of a standard team composition in “Valorant,” and Astra looks to be the most unique and strategy-oriented agent with smoke abilities in the game.
+Smoke abilities have become an essential part of a standard team composition in “Valorant,” and Astra looks to be the most strategy-oriented and unique agent with smoke abilities in the game.

-“With Astra we wanted to make a controller that was thinking about the whole map,” said Jordan “Riot Wrekz” Anton, a designer at Riot Games.
+“With Astra, we wanted to make a controller that was thinking about the whole map,” said Jordan “Riot Wrekz” Anton, a designer at Riot Games.
 “Her global presence was there right from the beginning.
-From there the fine tuning was in finding the right abilities to balance predicting enemies’ actions and reacting to changing game circumstances. … We wanted her skill expression to be about gathering information and turning that into a plan, where the execution phase is less about precisely targeting a grenade throw and more about seeing if your read on the enemy came together how you hoped.”
+From there, the fine-tuning was in finding the right abilities to balance predicting enemies’ actions and reacting to changing game circumstances. … We wanted her skill expression to be about gathering information and turning that into a plan, where the execution phase is less about precisely targeting a grenade throw and more about seeing if your read on the enemy came together how you hoped.”

 The other two most prominent controllers with smoke abilities — Brimstone and Omen — have been tweaked in recent months.
 Omen’s utility was made more expensive, and changes to Brimstone were aimed at making him a less onerous choice.

-The new Act also comes with an updated battlepass, offering rewards in exchange for experience points gained during play.
-The new battlepass will cost $10, though some of the items on it will be available free, similar to previous passes.
-Three new skin sets can be obtained via the battlepass, including a new set of Prism skins — a redux of the purchasable Prism skin line that launched early in the game’s life cycle.
+The new Act also comes with an updated battle pass, offering rewards in exchange for experience points gained during play.
+The new battle pass will cost $10, though some of the items on it will be available free, similar to previous passes.
+Three new skin sets can be obtained via the battle pass, including a new set of Prism skins — a redux of the purchasable Prism skin line that launched early in the game’s life cycle.
 The pass will also include player cards, gun buddies, titles and sprays.

 Read more: